 As global language teachers who want to stay up to date with recent developments in education (and also stay competitive when it comes to getting that dream job), we have to constantly evolve as educators and include modern ways of teaching in our lesson planning and our teaching methods.
 One such method that all ESL teachers should know about is task-based learning (TBL), also referred to as task-based language teaching.
 What is task-based learning?
 Read on if you’re interested in learning about this rewarding and fun teaching method!

-In addition to the benefits for students, solid knowledge of this method will also increase your job prospects as a teacher.
-Some job ads, like this one from online ESL company Voxy, specifically ask for task-based language teaching experience!
+- In addition to the benefits for students, solid knowledge of this method will also increase your job prospects as a teacher.
+Some job ads specifically ask for task-based language teaching experience!

 What is the task-based method?